 Based on market surveys, responses are mixed whether market participants trend revenues and expenses.
 Generally, market participants prefer not to price trend, but sometimes they will trend when trying to justify a sale price when there is strong competition for land.
 Or, participants have indicated they may trend if the sell-off period is anticipated to be protracted.
-Under current market conditions, and given the uncertainty surrounding the COVID-19 climate, we have chosen not to trend home prices in this analysis.
+Under current market conditions, future appreciation is considered speculative and we have chosen not to trend home prices in this analysis.